 Vic Davis, Libby’s husband has been secretly called home by his wife’s companion.
 She fears Libby is sick again.
 Catching a private flight with Brother Abel of the Alexian Brotherhood and spiritual advisor of Paradise House, a hospice facility stationed in California, Vic and Abel strike up an impromptu but distant friendship in the few hours of their flight.
 Neither knows that they’ll ever meet again, nor how connected their lives will become.

-Innocents Pray is a very intriguing book.
+Requiem for the Innocents is a very intriguing book.
 I kept reading, trying to decide if Libby was going to succumb to the cancer invading her body.
 Would Vic, her husband ever realize that keeping his home and family together was important rather than jetting off to who knows where to install medical equipment for the company he works for?
 Not that his job isn’t important, but doesn’t God also desire for one to keep his family together?
 How were Libby and Vic missing the vital issues that their son Jordan was struggling through and why were they passing it off as just everyday things a teenager goes through?
 What part did Nona, Libby’s companion and nurse serve in all this?
 And how was Brother Abel connected?